matthieuMoisson/teads/readme.md

 ````

-We now have a dataframe and a dataset
+We now have a Dataframe and a Dataset

 ## The margin being defined as (revenue - cost) / revenue, what is our global margin based on this log?

 We need to calculate the total revenue and cost :

 ````
     val marginTotal: Float = DSAft.map(aft => aft.revenue - aft.cost).reduce((x, y) => x+y)
     val totalRevenue: Float = DSAft.map(_.revenue).reduce((x,y) => x+y)